 By the way, if you talk to Kiros and Ward in this scene (or rather… I think it’s this scene.
 We missed it), they’ll strongly hint to you that Squall is Raine’s lost child, and moreover is also Laguna’s child.
 This is all the game says about this, it goes into no further detail and you have to cross that gap yourself.
 That’s kind of nice, but I wish they had said a little more all the same.
 I like to be able to guess things, but I also like it when the details are eventually made clear!

 In any event, now that we know Squall is Laguna’s son, we can bring up something that was bothering me earlier, and that hit me especially during Session 5 (I was spoiled about Laguna and Squall earlier in Session 5 thanks to all my walkthrough-diving in an attempt to clear the Queen of Cards).
 Do you remember when the Guardian Forces were introduced, and we were told they caused memory loss, and then we remembered one thing, and then nothing else? …Why?
 Why did that happen?
-Why use the plot device for one thing ever?
+And why use the plot device for one thing ever?
 It is never used again, it’s just for that one twist!
 In fact, what did it even add to hide that one fact from you in the first place?
 The Laguna and Squall twist actually serves a purpose: Squall gets to know the man he doesn’t know is his father, going from calling him an “idiot” to recognizing him as an idiot who tries unbelievably hard and even get things done, and even gets to know how much he loves his family even without knowing Squall even exists.
 But making everyone forget their time at the orphanage doesn’t change anything!
 They leave the flashback and instantly decide to continue battling “matron” to get her back to the woman they knew, almost as though the devs were rushing through the twist to get to the results they needed anyways.
-That could have easily been conveyed as backstory!
+That could have easily been conveyed as backstory from the start of the game!
 The comparison between the quality of the two twists is stark, and disappointing.
 And I want to emphasize that I am disappointed, because unlike FFVII’s unfixable concerns (mentioned in my final post), there’s nothing unfixable about FFVIII.
 It could have been better executed, and I think I would have really enjoyed it, it just… wasn’t!

 During Session 5, but before I was spoiled about Laguna and Squall, I did consider that maybe all these forgotten relationships formed a unified theme, however sloppily executed.
 You’re reunited with your old siblings, and your old mother-figure, and later your previously-unknown father and late unknown mother, and also your lead character starts a relationship with a woman whose mother was your father’s (brief) ex?
 It’s like they were trying to make this about “new, old” relationships, but never did anything with it?
-Or rather, it’s like they were trying to make this about “new, old” relationships, and all they did with it was to set up incest vibes between Squall and Quistis, Irvine and Selphie, everyone and Edea and, to a lesser degree but definitely thematically tied, Squall and Rinoa?
-Whose love song was written by her mother about the time she had the hots for his dad?
+Or rather, it’s like they were trying to make this about “new, old” relationships, and all they did with it was to set up incest vibes between Squall and Quistis, Irvine and Selphie, everyone and Edea and, to a lesser degree but definitely thematically tied, Squall and Rinoa, whose love song was written by her mother about the time she had the hots for his dad?

+(Ed.
 By the way, before we move on, an additional complaint: not only did the detail about GFs erasing your memory vanish after that one plot point, but if it weren’t for a single (1) plot event later on, GFs as a concept would have stopped having any plot significance after we learned about the orphanage!
-Holy crap!
+Holy crap!)

 At this point, Laguna and friends boarded the Ragnarok so that they could be around for later cutscenes, and we challenged Laguna to a final card game to finally win the Squall card and the Collector achievement for getting the entire deck.
 Even the original FFVIII would reward you for completing the deck after a fashion, as getting all the cards rewards you with a small star next to the Cards section of your menu (I’ll post a screenshot in a later post!).
 What may have been the single most time-consuming task in Marathon history was now complete!